The Best $500 Home Office PC Build – June 2023

 The Guru’s Tip

 With this pre-built PC, you are truly ready to go right out of the box, as both a mouse and keyboard are included.
-All you need is a monitor, which you can find in our optional products section later in this guide.
+While not as expandable as the DIY build we profile below, the price is right!

 The DIY Option